hashicorp/terraform-provider-google/website/docs/r/container_aws_node_pool.html.markdown

 * `ec2_key_pair` -
   (Required)
-  Required.
   The name of the EC2 key pair used to login into cluster machines.

 The `taints` block supports:

 * `effect` -
   (Required)
-  Required.
   The taint effect.
 Possible values: EFFECT_UNSPECIFIED, NO_SCHEDULE, PREFER_NO_SCHEDULE, NO_EXECUTE

 * `key` -
   (Required)
-  Required.
   Key for the taint.

 * `value` -
   (Required)
-  Required.
   Value for the taint.

 ## Attributes Reference